 What it does: Because of its moisture attracting ability, hyaluronic acid is known to support skin elasticity and plump the look of fine lines and wrinkles.

-How to use it: It’s not hard to find this ingredient in anti-aging skincare products.
+How to use it: It’s not hard to find this ingredient in anti-aging skincare products, like our Bye Bye Lines Hyaluronic Acid Serum.
 And because all IT Cosmetics makeup starts its life as skincare, you’ll find hyaluronic acid in our foundations and concealers, too!

 What it is: A potent antioxidant, also known as vitamin B3.